 What works well: Covers nearly the entire Discord API surface.
 Interactive setup wizard via npx @quadslab.io/discord-mcp init.
 Fuzzy name resolution.
 Pre-cached server data.
 Audit log integration.
 Thread, forum, stage, poll, and event management that no other server offers.

-What doesn’t: 10 stars and 14 commits.
-This is a brand-new project with zero community validation.
-134 tools will consume significant context window — well beyond the 20-25 tool sweet spot.
+What doesn’t: 13 stars and 17 commits — still minimal community validation after a month.
+139 tools will consume significant context window — well beyond the 20-25 tool sweet spot.
 Published as an npm package under @quadslab.io — an unknown org.
 The scope-to-adoption ratio is a red flag: either the quality is there and discovery hasn’t happened, or the tools are shallow wrappers.
-With no open issues and no community feedback, it’s hard to tell.
+1 open issue suggests someone is trying it, at least.

 v-3/discordmcp — Stars Without Substance

-186 stars from 2 commits and ~5 tools.
-This is likely a case of early-mover advantage in GitHub discoverability rather than quality.
+197 stars from 2 commits and ~5 tools.
+Still no new commits since January 2025.
+4 open issues with no responses.
+This is a case of early-mover advantage in GitHub discoverability rather than quality.
 It reads messages and sends messages.
 That’s it.
 Not worth considering for any production use case.

 The Missing Official Server